leeboardtools/gnucashjgnash/readme.md

 https://github.com/Gnucash/gnucash/blob/master/libgnucash/doc/xml/gnucash-v2.rnc, and might not have a direct feature in GnuCash):

 - Accounts:
-The following account types are not supported:
+Only following GnuCash account types are supported:
+ 	- Bank
+ 	- Cash
+ 	- Credit
+ 	- Asset
+ 	- Liability
+ 	- Stock (Indirectly, becomes a commodity, not yet supported)
+ 	- Mutual
+ 	- Income
+ 	- Expense
+ 	- Equity
-    - Receivable
+ 	- Root
-    - Payable
+ 	- Checking
-    - Trading
+ 	- Savings
-    - Creditline
+ 	- Moneymrkt

 - Stocks:
     - Stocks are imported based upon the stock symbol, such as AAPL (cmdty:id in the XML file), the Type (NASDAQ, NYSE, etc.)